wlnieder/data_lakoos/README.md

 Furthermore, in the create_url function you can define what kind of data you want to collect from each Tweet.
 Find more information about what data you can collect here: https://developer.twitter.com/en/docs/twitter-api/data-dictionary/object-model/tweet

+Additionally to the tweets collected daily, we hydrated tweets IDs from the following GitHub repository: https://github.com/echen102/ukraine-russia
+Emily Chen and Emilio Ferrara collected these tweets in the context of the invasion of Ukraine on 22 February 2022 by Russia and the resulting, ongoing war.
+For further information, please check out their associated paper: [Tweets in Time of Conflict: A Public Dataset Tracking the Twitter Discourse on the War Between Ukraine and Russia](https://arxiv.org/abs/2203.07488)

+For the cleaning and processing of the data, the code was used in the following order:

 ## Google Trends Data
 With the Python code data_historical_ keywords it is possible to retrieve the search volume for certain keywords from Google Trends.
 Since the API has limitations regarding requests, a time delay is necessary.
 Because of this, the script takes a while to get the desired output.